Rep. Robert Matsui

 He was previously the representative for California’s 3rd congressional district as a Democrat from 1979 to 1992.

-Each dot in the chart below was a member of the House of Representatives in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Matsui is shown as a purple triangle. (analysis methodology)
+Matsui is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2004 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Matsui was the primary sponsor of 6 bills that were enacted: